rich17lucas/broadbandspeed/README.md

 4. Checkout CheckBroadbandSpeed.py to a location
 5. Edit the location variables in the top of the script and save it.
 6. Setup a Scheduled Task (Windows) or a cron job ('Nix OS)

+## ToDo
+Use ConfigParser to read configuration file for locations of Python, speedtestcli, and broadbandspeed directories